amirongit/notecode/elasticsearchInAction.md

     }
 }
 ```
-#### Relevancy Score
-"_score" field is a positive floating-point number which indicates how relevant a particular result is to the query
 #### Search Phrase
 - used to search for a sequence of words in an exact order
 - number of missing words in the given phrase can be indicated by `slop` parameter